Supporting inclusive choreography for people with PD

-NYC-based Argentinian choreographer, dancer, and teaching artist Valeria Solomonoff, an NYU Tisch Tango instructor and research associate at Harvard’s Partnering Lab, uses her tango roots to reimagine new possibilities of partnering.Learn more
+NYC-based Argentinian choreographer, dancer, and teaching artist Valeria Solomonoff, an NYU Tisch Tango instructor and research associate at Harvard’s Partnering Lab, harnessed her tango roots to reimagine new possibilities of partnering.View the project

 Robin Dekkers | 2022-23

-Robin Dekkers' winning proposal centers on the creation of a new dance film with participants in Berkeley Ballet Theater’s Dance for PD® program in Berkeley, CA. Dekkers is the Artistic Director of Berkeley Ballet Theater and Post:ballet.Learn more
+Robin Dekkers' created Rewilding, a new dance film with participants in Berkeley Ballet Theater’s Dance for PD® program in Berkeley, CA. Dekkers is the Artistic Director of Berkeley Ballet Theater and Post:ballet.View the project

 Award applicants must be (or represent) emerging or established choreographers whose body of work reflects quality, craft, creativity, and innovation and who are proposing a collaborative partnership with a specific, established Dance for Parkinson’s class community anywhere in the world.
 The culmination of this partnership shall be a live performance or film project featuring the choreographer’s work performed by people living with Parkinson’s.

 The review committee welcomes choreography based on any and all dance genres and in any style.